hkpeaks/peaks-consolidation/README.md

 ## Consolidation Rules for Financial Close and Budgeting

-Peaks Consolidation will help with statutory compliance and management ad-hoc reporting for financial consolidation with thousands of business units and legal entities by the following consolidation rules:-
+The use of Peask Consoldation supports both consolidation of financial data and non-financial data.
+However, Peaks Consolidation will help with statutory compliance and management ad-hoc reporting for financial consolidation with thousands of business units and legal entities by the following consolidation rules:-

 1. Voucher generation e.g. reversal, amortization, acquisition, displosal, fair value adjustment
 2. Segmental multi-currency account periodical balance e.g. Yearly, Weekly, Daily